The Frozen Ground

 The Frozen Ground is a 2013 American thriller film directed and written by Scott Walker, in his directorial debut, starring Nicolas Cage, John Cusack, Vanessa Hudgens, Katherine LaNasa, Radha Mitchell, and 50 Cent.
 Based on the crimes of the real-life Alaskan serial killer Robert Hansen, the film depicts an Alaskan State Trooper seeking to apprehend Hansen by partnering with a young woman who escaped from Hansen's clutches.

-The film was released in select theaters and directly to video on demand on August 23, 2013, and received mixed reviews from critics, although Cage's performance was cited as a highlight.
+The film was released in select theaters and directly to video on demand on August 23, 2013, and received mixed reviews from critics.
+Cage's performance was praised.

 Plot

 In an Anchorage motel room in 1983, 17-year-old Cindy Paulson (Vanessa Hudgens) is handcuffed and screaming for help.
 She is rescued by an Anchorage Police Department patrol officer.
 He takes Paulson to the hospital, and her clothes are kept for a rape kit.
 At an APD station, she explains to detectives that she was abducted and raped.
 Because she is a prostitute and lying about her age, the detectives do not believe her story, refusing to even look into the man whom she named as her abductor, Robert Hansen (John Cusack).
 They claim Hansen is an upstanding member of society, a family man who owns his own restaurant, with alibis from three people.

 The APD patrol officer who rescued Paulson is outraged that the detectives refuse to pursue Hansen.
 He surreptitiously photocopies information about the case and sends it to the Alaska State Troopers.
 Meanwhile, state trooper Jack Halcombe (Nicolas Cage) has been called to investigate a female body that was found in the bush, half eaten by bears.
 The police connect the case to other missing girls, who have disappeared after going to what they thought were legitimate photo shoots.
 With secret information from the APD officer, Halcombe connects the other cases to Paulson's and begins constructing a profile of Hansen.
 Paulson details how Hansen kept her captive and that she escaped from his car when he tried to transfer her to his bush plane.

 Meanwhile, in Anchorage, Debbie Peters gets picked up by a man in an RV for a photo shoot.
 Later, Hansen eats a quiet dinner at home.
 His wife and children are away, and Hansen relaxes in his trophy room, casually ignoring Peters who is chained to a post.
 She has urinated on the floor, and as she cleans up the mess with a towel, Hansen's neighbor enters the house to deliver a plate of food.
 Hansen warns Peters not to scream and leaves the trophy room to greet his neighbor.
 Hansen then takes Peters to the airport, where he orders her into his plane.
 After landing in a remote spot in the bush, Hansen frees Peters, letting her run in a panic through the woods before he shoots her with a .223 caliber rifle.
 He steals her necklace before finishing her off with a handgun.